1How many solar panels do I need?

 5What inverter brand should I purchase?

 We prefer to install quality brands that have proven themselves over the years.
-European brands such as Fronius and SMA are very well known in the market and have proved to be very reliable.
+European brands such as Fronius and SMA are very well-known in the market and have proven to be very reliable.
 A good inverter costs a little more ($500 - $1000) but over the expected lifetime of the system it works out to be only a few dollars per week.

 6What approvals do I need?

-NextGen power arrange the approvals you will need.
-Usually this consists of approvals from your energy retailer and the network operator.
+NextGen Power arranges the approvals you will need.
+Usually, this consists of approvals from your energy retailer and the network operator.
 If you provide us with a recent power bill, we can use this information to arrange the approvals.
-The process takes 2 weeks depending on your location.
+This process takes 2 weeks depending on your location.

 7How much will solar save me?